SEO vs SEM think co-existence, not competition

 We’re still talking about SEO and SEM as a choice between two polar alternatives.

 SEM insights should guide your SEO and content strategy.
 Think of SEM as the guinea pig to test out new keywords before spending the time building them into your content strategy and editorial calendar.
-Once you’ve done some keyword research and you have a short list of keywords you want to target, spend a few thousand dollars on each and track the results for a few months.
-Are the clicks driving the right people to your website?
-Based on a 1-2 month SEM experiment, you should know whether it’s worth developing content around these keywords and investing the efforts to rank for them organically.
+Once you’ve done some keyword research and created a short list of target keywords, spend a few thousand dollars on each and track the results over a couple of months.
+Additionally, keep in mind that website migrations can impact search rankings, so any shifts in structure or content should be carefully planned to avoid disrupting SEO performance.
+After a 1-2 month SEM experiment, you’ll have a clearer understanding of which keywords are worth investing in for organic ranking efforts.

 Even when you make the transition to developing content, that doesn’t mean you should stop your SEM campaigns.
 You want to own as much of the search real estate as possible, so continue both SEO and SEM efforts.
 If you need more proof, check out Seer Interactive’s study that shows combined CTR going from 6% to 56% when a brand owns both first paid and first organic result in the SERP.